chinamike65/hugo-tuolesi/content/book6/book6en.md

 The woman was very angry, so she grabbed a handful of ashes and wanted to scatter it on the monk's face to vent her anger.

-When she came to the monk, she saw that it was a very solemn master, so she threw out the ashes and said, "Master, please come and eat at home!
+When she came to the monk, she saw that he had a very solemn master, so she threw away the ashes and said, "Master, please come in and have something to eat in my home!
 This is the role of the solemn appearance.

 When saving sentient beings, it is especially necessary to have a solemn appearance.

-When the disciples saw the dignified Master, it was easy for them to have confidence and respect.
+When the disciples saw the dignified Master, it is easier for them to have confidence and respect.

-If the master has a bad appearance, such as scars on the mouth, slanted eyes, crooked nose, etc., although the practice is good, there are still obstacles in the heart of ordinary people, and it is difficult to develop a respectful attitude.
+If the master has a bad appearance, such as scars on the mouth, slanted eyes, crooked nose, etc., although the practice is good, there are still obstacles in the minds of ordinary people, and it is difficult for them to develop a respectful attitude.

 When Nagarjuna Bodhisattva taught the emptiness method, there were very few disciples who heard the understanding of emptiness, but there were many people who came to see Nagarjuna, because Nagarjuna's appearance was very solemn, and no one who saw Nagarjuna did not take refuge.
-This is also a convenience for saving sentient beings.
+This is also a skillful means for saving sentient beings.

-To cultivate a solemn appearance, one should recite the holy name of the Eight Tathagatas of the Medicine Master more often.
+To cultivate a solemn appearance, one should recite the holy name of the Eight Tathagatas of the Medicine Buddha as often as possible.

-The appearance is solemn, and people will feel a very comfortable feeling when they see it.
+When the appearance is solemn, people will feel more comfortable when they see it.

-But understand that being dignified isn't just about being pretty.
+Understand that being dignified isn't just about being pretty.

 Learning Buddhism requires persuasion.